 During this course you will learn how to:

-At the end of the workshop, we will offer you a complete debriefing when you can share your first images taken during your training.
-This collective review, carried out by the training photographer, will allow each participant to ensure a good understanding but also to draw inspiration from the achievements of the other trainees.
+At the end of the workshop, we will offer you a complete debriefing where you can share your first images taken during your training.
+This collective review, carried out by the teaching photographer, will allow each participant to ensure a good understanding but also to draw inspiration from the achievements of the other students.

-At the end of this workshop, you will be able to take portraits and landscape photos without distortion (linked to the choice of focal length), to put an artistic blur in your image, and to choose the sharpness area (linked to the choice of aperture).
+At the end of this workshop, you will be able to take portraits and landscape photos without distortion (linked to the choice of focal length), put an artistic blur in your image and choose the sharpness area (linked to the choice of aperture).

-How to capture movement in photography?
-Or how to "freeze" a fast moving object?
+How do you capture movement in photography?
+Or how do you "freeze" a fast moving object?
 These are two essential questions that will be answered in this third workshop on camera technique.

 As well as depth of field, the management of shutter speed is a key element in photography; it allows the notion of time to be expressed aesthetically in a photograph.
-Whether it's a drop of water frozen in the air, a spinning thread of car headlights, or a running horse stopped in his tracks, such shots require control of the speed parameter!
+Whether it's a drop of water frozen in the air, a spinning thread of car headlights, or a running horse stopped in its tracks, such shots require control of the speed parameter.

 The workshop will be mainly hands-on, allowing you to explore the vast possibilities that exposure time offers in terms of creation.